30 Years as Leaders, Advocates, and Trailblazers in Philippine Deaf Education

 1991

-The De La Salle-College of Saint Benilde School of Deaf Education and Applied Studies (SDEAS) has been the leading, learner-centered, Philippine Deaf education institution for the last 30 years.
-In 1991, Benilde SDEAS was established as a Certificate Program in Bookkeeping and Accounting for the Hearing Impaired under the Educational Development Department (EDD) of the De La Salle University.
+The De La Salle–College of Saint Benilde School of Deaf Education and Applied Studies (SDEAS) traces its roots to 1991, when it was established as a Certificate Program in Bookkeeping and Accounting for the Hearing Impaired under the Educational Development Department (EDD) of De La Salle University.
+This foundational initiative marked the beginning of Benilde’s sustained commitment to learner-centered Deaf education in the Philippines, a legacy that has continued to shape the institution for more than three decades.